 This is the pressing question we have here at the EIB network.

-This guy Patterson, this new governor in New York, he's he's all mad now at some advisor who told him to get it all out there about the affairs.
+This guy Patterson, this new governor in New York, he's all mad now.

-But this look it can I get serious about this for just a second?
+Can I get serious about this for just a second?

-I mean, we've got Elliott Spitzer gone.
+I mean, we've got Elliot Spitzer gone.

-We have Kwame Kilpatrick, the mayor of Detroit indicted.
+We have Kwame Kilpatrick, the mayor of Detroit, indicted.

-Uh where are the stories about the demise of the Democrat Party?
+Where are the stories about the demise of the Democrat Party?

-We are not you can't even find in most stories, at least before the program started, you couldn't, that Kwame Kilpatrick was a Democrat.
+You can't even find in most stories, at least before the program started, you couldn't, that Kwame Kilpatrick was a Democrat.

-And you know darn well that if this were a Republican series of resignations or indictments, they'd be running front page stories for weeks on end about the demise, the Democrat Party, how unethical and corrupt that it has become.
+And you know darn well that if this were a Republican series of resignations or indictments, they'd be running front-page stories for weeks on end about the demise, the Democrat Party, how unethical and corrupt that it has become.

-Remember Makaka, remember Mark Foley.
+Remember Macau, remember Mark Foley.

 He is married.